Investing 101: What Is Investing and Why Does It Matter?

 We also discuss this on the show:

-What Does Investing Mean and Why You Should Care
+What Is Investing and Why You Should Care

 Investing, at its heart, is the trading of your money today for a lot more money in the future.